 Growing up in The Netherlands with our colonial history in Indonesia, I experienced Asian culture from a very early age through food, art, literature, puppet performances, and storytelling, and in my professional life, I became a Curator of Asian Studies working in various Canadian museums.
-I am foremost interested in art, archaeology, and history, but it is always the people connections which give meaning to the travel experience.
-Visiting the same country on many occasions over a long period of time provides the opportunity for a deeper understanding, which in turn can be conveyed during my presentations, or if the opportunity arises write articles.
+I am foremost interested in art, archaeology, and history, but it is always the people connections that give meaning to the travel experience.
+Visiting the same country on many occasions over a long period of time provides the opportunity for a deeper understanding, which in turn can be conveyed during my presentations, or if the opportunity arises to write articles.

 What are a few of your goals for your upcoming adventure?

 Reconnecting with the countries to be visited and to provide insightful presentations to the travelers.